 Save the Redwoods League, a 102-year-old nonprofit that works to protect and restore California’s redwood forests, offers visitors to its website the opportunity to send a free e-card to a loved one.
 The organization emphasizes the importance of human connection during this time of isolation, even though their focus concerns environmental issues.
 Although their mission isn’t directly related to the economic and social crises created by COVID-19, they’ve managed to stay relevant and show their concern for the emergency at hand while keeping on their donors’ radar.

-Donation.
+Donations.
 Where there’s a will, there’s a way.

 Financial advisers and attorneys note the COVID-19 health crisis has spurred people to think about their plans for the future.
 California estate attorney George Gordon says his firm has seen an uptick in individuals setting up wills and end-of-life directives.